Disease/ Disorder

 Physical examination

-An evaluation with ASIA Impairment Scale that determines neurologic level and completeness of injury should be performed.
-A general exam, including respiratory, cardiovascular, abdomen, extremities, and cranial nerves and reflexes (bulbocavernosus, abdominal, deep tendon, and Babinski) and an assessment of other associated injuries, such as head injury, long bone, rib, and clavicular fractures, is essential.
+A detailed ISNCSCI examination should be completed as age allows.
+Results of the ISNCSCI exam determine neurologic level of injury and completeness of injury.
+A general exam, including respiratory, cardiovascular, abdomen, extremities, cranial nerves, and reflexes (bulbocavernosus, abdominal, deep tendon, and Babinski) and an assessment of other associated injuries, such as head injury, long bone, rib, and clavicular fractures, are essential.

-SCIWORA may present as definite evidence of SCI on examination, as manifested by abnormal vital signs (e.g., apnea or bradycardia with hypotension [spinal shock]), neck or back pain, and paresthesias, paralysis, or loss of sensation.
-Transient neurologic symptoms (e.g., paresthesias, weakness) by history may be the only indication that the cervical or thoracic spinal cord is injured.14
+SCIWORA may present as definite evidence of neurologic injury on examination, as manifested by abnormal vital signs (e.g., apnea or bradycardia with hypotension [spinal shock]), neck or back pain, and paresthesias, paralysis, or loss of sensation.
+Transient neurologic symptoms (e.g., paresthesias, weakness) by history may be the only indication that the cervical or thoracic spinal cord is injured.

 Functional assessment

-Functional assessment includes mobility for transfers, potential for ambulation (if incomplete injury), and self-care, bowel and bladder function and toileting.
+Functional assessment includes general mobility, ability to complete transfers, potential for ambulation , self-care skills, bowel and bladder function, and toileting.
 A neuropsychologic evaluation is essential if concomitant brain injury is suspected.
-The FIM, WeeFIM, an instrument to measure the need for assistance and the severity of disability in children between the ages of 6 months and 7 years,15 and the third version of the Spinal Cord Independence Measure (SCIM III) 16, to quantify the functional status in older children, can be performed by nursing, physical, speech, and occupational therapists and followed by periodic examination.
+The Functional Independence Measure for Children (WeeFIM) is used to measure functional performance in children between the ages of 3 and 8 years.11 In older children (8-18 years), the WeeFIM or Functional Independence Measure (FIM) may be utilized.
+Additionally, the third version of the Spinal Cord Independence Measure (SCIM III) may be used to quantify the functional status in older children.
+The validity and reliability of a fourth edition of the SCIM is currently being studied.12

 Laboratory studies

 There is no laboratory workup specific to SCIWORA.
-Laboratories relevant to SCI should be ordered as clinically indicated.
+Laboratory studies relevant to SCI should be ordered as clinically indicated.

 Imaging

-If imaging studies show no fracture or dislocation, flexion-extension radiographs are obtained to detect ligamentous instability.
+If standard imaging studies show no fracture or dislocation, flexion-extension radiographs are obtained to detect ligamentous instability.

 Supplemental assessment tools

-Somatosensory evoked potentials are adjunct to the previously mentioned studies.
-In comatose patients with suspected SCIWORA, they are helpful to assess for cord injury and posterior column conduction.
+Somatosensory evoked potentials (SSEPs) are adjunct to the previously mentioned studies.
+In a comatose patient with suspected SCIWORA, SSEPs are helpful to assess for cord injury and posterior column conduction.

 Early predictions of outcomes

-- Early neurologic recovery, within the first three days, may be associated with better long-term outcomes20.
+• Early neurologic recovery, within the first three days, may be associated with better long-term outcomes.4

 Environmental